-Are outlets (especially the showers) using more hot water than you think?
+Is one outlet (especially the shower) using more hot water than you think?

 Very often it is not realised the amount of hot water used, particularly when showering.
-Carefully review the hot water usage.
-As you have installed an energy saving appliance, energy saving should also be practised.
+Carefully review the family's hot water usage.
+As you have installed an energy saving appliance, energy saving should also be practised in the home.
 Adjust your water usage pattern to take advantage of maximum solar gains.